-After seeing some caramel sauce topped Martha Stewart blondies on Pinterest, I decided to try making a batch where instead of being poured over the top, the caramel was sandwiched in between two layers of blondie.
+After seeing some caramel sauce topped Martha Stewart blondies on Pinterest, I decided to try making caramel filled blondies, where instead of being poured over the top, the caramel was sandwiched in between two layers of blondie.

 The experiment worked!
 I’ve only made these once, but I plan to make them again and serve them to a group.
 They’re fairly rich, and at first I thought they might be too rich, but later in the day (when I was actually hungry) they tasted great.

 If you read through the recipe, you’ll also notice that I added kind of a weird step.
 You can do it another way if you prefer, but since these are made by baking a base layer, spreading caramel over it, then topping with the remaining layer of batter and re-baking, I shaped the remaining batter (top layer) into a square and froze it so that I could pop it right on top of the first layers and not worrying about it becoming too thick to spread.
 It seemed to work pretty well and I had a nice even top.
 Plus this particular batter does thicken upon standing so it could be tricky to spread the traditional way.
 If you try them, let me know!
 I think this technique would work with just about any blondie recipe, and I might experiment and see which version I like best.
 This one had a very strong, brown butter and (of course) caramel flavor.

 - 1 cup plus 2 tablespoons all-purpose flour (4.8 ounces)